Joe Grah: Other Projects (2011–2015)

 In 2014 Grah produced the single "Ain't the One" by soul singer Jen Awad.

-Grah also fronts the band I Am The Wolf, a project which includes Charles Lee Salvaggio, who was also a member of Loser with Grah.
+In 2014 Grah also briefly fronted the band I Am The Wolf, a short-lived Hollywood group that included Charles Lee Salvaggio, who was also a member of Loser with Grah.
+The band performed one show at Orphic on the Sunset Strip.

 Jibe Reunites (2015–2018)

 In 2015 Jibe returned to play their first concert in eleven years, to much publicity.
 In 2017 the group released their highly anticipated fourth studio album Epic Tales of Human Nature.
 Not only was Grah lead singer and songwriter on the album, he served as producer on the songs "Waiting", "A Shadow in the Garden", and "Sanctuary".
 In March 2018 the album's second single "Release" broke into the Top 50 on the Mediabase active rock chart.
 In May 2018 the band hit the road, joining Theory of a Deadman for a gulf coast tour, and also toured the west coast in August.
 In September, Jibe opened for Slash in Houston, and were invited to tour with Candlebox in the fall of 2018.
 However Jibe reluctantly dropped out of the tour and again went on hiatus when Grah was seriously injured in a head-on collision while riding his motorcycle in Hollywood on October 8, 2018.